I Lost Weight on the Whole30 Diet (Without Cheating!)

 By the end of the third week, I was starting to miss carbs, but I was so close to the end that I didn't dare cheat.
 Finish line aside, I was enjoying how great I felt.
 I had been eating clean for the past 21 days and my insides could tell.
 I didn't feel weighed down or sluggish.
 And that sugar headache was gone.
 Bonus: I was down 10 pounds!
 (You're encouraged to not weigh yourself during the 30 days, but I noticed the changes in my body and couldn't resist stepping on the scale to see how it translated.)

 1. Have a partner.
-I'd like to think that I've got pretty strong willpower, but 30 days is a long time, and some days the thought of a pepperoni pizza just sounds better than whipping up something in the kitchen.
+I'd like to think that I've got pretty strong willpower, but 30 days is a long time, and some days a pepperoni pizza just sounds way better than whipping up something in the kitchen.
 You know you should stick to your diet, but having someone (for me it was my husband) follow the program too can keep you accountable and help you kick the cravings for junk.

 2. Get creative with meals.
 Flavorful meals make all the difference.
 No, this isn't breaking news, but when you're working within strict guidelines, savory foods leave you feeling much more satisfied.
-The best part: You can still have favorites like pasta and pizza, with a few changes of course.
+The best part: You can still have favorites like pasta and pizza—with a few changes, of course.
 Case in point: zoodles (zucchini noodles) and turkey meatballs and cauliflower crust pizza.

 3. Plan ahead.
-Whole 30 doesn't mean the end of your social life.
+Whole30 doesn't mean the end of your social life.
 You can still go out and enjoy brunch or dinner with friends.
 Look at the menu ahead of time and find a meat/veggie option or maybe a nice omelet stuffed with veggies.

 5. Don't skip dessert.
-I'm not saying you should dive into a tray of Oreos, but you don't have to give up your something sweet.
-One thing I've learned is that there is a ton you can do with fruit.
-Grilled pineapple with a sprinkle of cinnamon and dash of cayenne is a delicious dessert option that fits within the diet criteria.
+Before this monthlong experiment, I felt that sweets, whether the paleo versions of ice cream and brownies or some other baked goods, were a must-have after dinner.
+But this month forced me to get creative with nature's candy: fruit.
+I realized there's so much you can do with it—and it can totally satisfy my sweet tooth.
+Grilled pineapple with a sprinkle of cinnamon and a dash of cayenne is a delicious dessert option that fits within the diet criteria.
 Or try an upgraded fruit salad with almond slivers and coconut flakes—so much flavor and texture!